 - You could use a STAR framework when interviewing to get a more comprehensive response from the interviewees.

 What should they look/feel like?

-- The example snapshots on this site should give you a sense of the possible look/feel for your 60 second video.
-We'd certainly love to see students involved too!
+- The example snapshots on this site should give you a sense of the possible look/feel for your video.

 - Snapshots should be engaging, dynamic and highlight the passion of those involved.